-As at July 31, 2021 and 2020, the Company believes that the carrying values of the financial instruments noted above approximate their fair values because of their nature and relatively short maturity dates or durations or their interest rates approximate market interest rates.
+As at October 31, 2021 and 2020, the Company believes that the carrying values of the financial instruments noted above approximate their fair values because of their nature and relatively short maturity dates or durations or their interest rates approximate market interest rates.
+The derivative financial assets and the gold loan have been assessed on the fair value hierarchy described above and are classified as Level 1.